AmpleGold/AmpleGold/README.md

 AMPLG’s Elastic token supply defi-protocol has been inspired by AmpleForth’s token model, with some extra features like a randomized rebasing timing and model.
 AMPLG reaches a supply-price equilibrium with its random rebasing.
 This means the volatility is in the token supply instead of the token price.

-When you Hold AMPLG, you own a percentage of the total supply.
+When you Hold $AMPLG, you own a percentage of the total supply.
 Your holdings rise in value when the marketcap rises.

-When the price of AMPLG is above the target price.
-The contract will activate a rebase event to increase AMPLG in circulation and vice versa.
+When the price of $AMPLG is above the target price.
+The contract will activate a rebase event to increase $AMPLG in circulation and vice versa.

-The target price for 1 AMPLG = 0.01g of Gold = $0.63596
+The target price for 1 $AMPLG = 0.01g of Gold = $0.63596

 To achieve price-supply equilibrium, the protocol expands and contracts supply in one of two ways.
 Given a price target, Pt and price threshold, δ: